commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer order:shipping_address_same_as_billing ID`

-Send this attribute if you want the shipping address to be cloned from the order's billing address..
+Send this attribute if you want the shipping address to be cloned from the order's billing address.

 ```
 USAGE